Jose Maria Bosch Lamarque: Career at Bacardi

 In 1922, Bosch married Enriqueta Schueg Bacardi, who was a member of the famed Bacardi family.

-In the 1930s Bosch financed the uprising against Gerardo Machado which culminated in the Cuban Revolution of 1933.
+In the 1930s Bosch financed the uprising against President Gerardo Machado which culminated in the Cuban Revolution of 1933, resulting in Cuba being ran by a group known as the Pentarchy.

 In 1949, Carlos Prío Socarrás convinced Bosch to serve as the Cuban Home Secretary and Minister of Finance.
 While serving in this role, Bosch transformed Cuba's economy: he took the island from a deficit of $18 million to a surplus of $15 million.
 Time Magazine called him "The best Finance Minister Cuba ever had..."
 Bosch knew what everyone in Cuba owed in taxes, and he made them pay.
 He even forced members of the president's own family to pay their back taxes.
 Bosch rooted-out corruption at almost every level of the Cuban government and society: the Customs Division, underground nightclubs, gangsters, corrupt congressmen – and he made them all pay whatever they owed in taxes and fees.
 When he left the office, he informed the press that it was on "his doctor's orders."

 Bosch's relationship with Fidel Castro began early on in the Cuban Revolution.
 Many of the Bacardi family supported the revolution against Fulgencio Batista.
 Bosch personally gave tens of thousands of dollars of his own money to the cause of the revolution.
 Pepín Bosch and Daniel Bacardi were two of the men to accompany Castro on his first trip to the United States after taking power in 1959, but Bosch soon began to fear what Castro's government would mean for the future of the Bacardi company.

 After Castro exiled the entire Bacardi family and confiscated Bacardi operations and facilities in Cuba, Bosch reorganized Bacardi operations outside of Cuba, and is credited with saving the company, again, at this time.